status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 ...

 # set size to absolute value, leaving empty (default) then uses computed value
-#   you most likely don't want this, unless you have an special disk situation
+#   you most likely don't want this, unless you have a special disk situation
 CONF_SWAPSIZE=2048

 ...